czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - [ ] Prepare the Community Showcase Hub
   - [ ] Add learners to GitHub team **and** grant them Owner status
   - [ ] Grant *Admin* privileges to learners on the Community Showcase Hub
+- [ ] Populate the CodiMD for the self-guided study
 - [ ] Email learners two days after the workshop to complete feedback
 - [ ] Restore the Community Showcase Hub
   - [ ] Remove Owner status from the GitHub team